MonitorBankRates

 How much money do I need to retire comfortably?

 A common rule of thumb is the "Rule of 25," which suggests you need to save 25 times your expected annual expenses.
 For example, if you need $40,000 per year from your savings (after Social Security), you should aim for a nest egg of $1,000,000.
+The number changes if you expect a long retirement (early retiree) or significant healthcare costs.

 What is the 4% Safe Withdrawal Rule?